WildCoastSolutions/CommandLine/README.md

 * an argument/flag was given that wasn't specified in the Args constructor
 * a required argument/flag wasn't given
 * a value for an argument was given that wasn't in the list of allowed values
-* an argument was given without a value
+* an option was given without a value

 It's typical behaviour to print out the usage message when parsing fails, as in the sample code.